- Perennial plant that produces a basal rosette in the first year, and flowers in later years

 - A hybrid between Brown knapweed and Black knapweed (C. nigra), called Meadow knapweed (Centaurea x moncktonii) can have a similar appearance to Brown knapweed.

-- Native to Europe, this plant may have been brought to North America for ornamental use.
+- This plant may have been brought to North America for ornamental use.

-- It is now present across the east and west coasts of the United States, and in parts of Canada.
+- Now present across the east and west coasts of the United States, and in parts of Canada.

 - Brown knapweed can outcompete native species, decreasing biodiversity and ecosystem health.

-- Brown knapweed is classified as Eradicate/Annual Control on the CKISS Annual Priority List.
+- Brown knapweed is currently classified as Contain within the CKISS region on the CKISS Annual Priority list.

-- It is classified as Regional EDRR in the parts of the region where it is not currently found.
+- Brown knapweed is classified as Prevent in the remaining parts of the region where it is not currently found.
+If you find this species in the Creston, Kaslo, Lower Arrow, Nelson, or Slocan areas, please report your sightings immediately.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.